Tactics and methods surrounding the 2019–2020 Hong Kong protests: Alternative protests

-Neighbourhood Lennon Walls
+Neighborhood Lennon Walls

 A tunnel near the Tai Po Market MTR station, dubbed as the "Lennon Tunnel."

 The original Lennon Wall was set up in front of the Hong Kong Central Government Offices staircase.
 During the months of June and July 2019, Lennon Walls covered with post-it note messages for freedom and democracy have appeared throughout Hong Kong.
 Citizens also plastered Lennon Walls with various protest posters and arts to draw people's attention to the protests.

 According to a crowd-sourced map of Hong Kong, there are over 150 Lennon Walls throughout the region.
 Lennon Walls have also appeared in Toronto, Vancouver, Tokyo, Berlin, London, Melbourne, Manchester, Sydney, Taipei, and Auckland.
 Messages of solidarity for the Hong Kong democracy movement have also been added to the original Lennon Wall in Prague.
 On 30 July, a female Hong Kong student was assaulted during a confrontation between pro-democracy and pro-China students while erecting a Lennon Wall at the University of Auckland.

 Lennon Wall outside a Yoshinoya fast-food chain, Hong Kong.
 A protest against their advertisement decisions.